What's on

 Itinerary

-1. The Rock of Cashel rises from a dramatic limestone outcrop in the Golden Vale, and it’s hard to overstate its significance in Irish history.
-This is the most impressive collection of medieval buildings in Ireland - a round tower, a high cross, a Romanesque chapel, a Gothic cathedral, an abbey, the Hall of the Vicars Choral, and a 15th-century tower house, all on a single site.
-Originally the seat of the kings of Munster, legend has it that St. Patrick came here to convert King Aenghus to Christianity.
-Brian Boru was crowned High King at Cashel in 978 and made it his capital.
+1. Rock of Cashel - The Rock rises from a dramatic limestone outcrop above the Golden Vale and holds the most impressive collection of medieval buildings in Ireland: a round tower, a high cross, Cormac’s Romanesque chapel, a Gothic cathedral, an abbey, the Hall of the Vicars Choral, and a 15th-century tower house.
+Originally the seat of the kings of Munster, it’s where Brian Boru was crowned High King in 978 and made it his capital.
 In 1101 the site passed to the Church, and Cashel quickly became one of the most powerful ecclesiastical centres in the country.
 Cormac’s Chapel contains the only surviving Romanesque frescoes in Ireland.
 (60 min)

-2. Blarney Castle was built nearly 600 years ago by Cormac MacCarthy, one of Ireland’s great chieftains, and it’s been drawing visitors ever since.
-The famous Blarney Stone - the Stone of Eloquence - sits at the top of the tower.
-Kiss it, and the legend says you’ll have the gift of the gab.
+2. Blarney Castle - Built nearly 600 years ago by Cormac MacCarthy, one of Ireland’s great chieftains, the castle has been drawing visitors for centuries.
+The Blarney Stone - the Stone of Eloquence - sits at the top of the tower; kiss it and legend says you’ll have the gift of the gab.
+The grounds stretch over 60 acres, with the Rock Close (ancient standing stones, the Wishing Steps, the Witch’s Kitchen), a Poison Garden, and a wooded lake walk alongside the castle itself.
 (120 min)

 Good to Know